Skip to content

 Pattern Overview

-The RA pattern uses release branches to isolate releases for validation and approval.
-This approach:
+The RA pattern uses release branches to isolate releases for validation and approval:

 • Enables trunk to continue evolving during release validation